saltycrane/redux-promise-memo/README.md

 - `createMemoReducer(config)`
    ```
    Return a reducer that must be used with the `memoize` decorator.

    IMPORTANT: the reducer must be added to the root reducer using the key name `_memo`.

    `config` (Object):

     {
-      invalidate: (state, action) => boolean,
+      invalidate: action => boolean | Array<string>,
       initMatcher: action => boolean,
       failureMatcher = action => boolean,
       successMatcher = action => boolean,
     }

-   invalidate should return true if the _memo state should be cleared
+   invalidate should return true if all the keys in the _memo state should be cleared.
+     If it returns an array of keys, only those keys will be cleared.

    initMatcher should return true if the init action was dispatched